-Certificate of Compliance With Type-Volume Limit, Typeface Requirements, and Type-Style Requirements because, excl This document complies with [the type-volume limit of Fed.
+Certificate of Compliance With Type-Volume Limit, Typeface Requirements, and Type-Style Requirements this document contains [state the number of] words, or this brief uses a monospaced typeface and contains [state the number of] lines of text.

+1. This document complies with [the type-volume limit of Fed.
 R. App.
-P. [insert Rule $32(a)(7)(B)$ ] [the word limit of Fed.
+P. [insert Rule citation; e.g., 32(a)(7)(B)]] [the word limit of Fed.
 R. App.
-P. [insert Rule citation; e.g., $5(c)(1)$ ]] uding the parts of the document exempted by Fed.
+P. [insert Rule citation; e.g., 5(c)(1)]] because, excluding the parts of the document exempted by Fed.
 R. App.
-P. $32(f)$ [and [insert rule citation, if any]]: this document contains [state the number of] words, or this brief uses a monospaced typeface and contains [state the number of] lines of text.
-2. and the type-s This document complies with the typeface requirements of Fed.
+P. 32(f) [and [insert applicable Rule citation, if any]]:

+2. This document complies with the typeface requirements of Fed.
 R. App.
-P. 32(a)(5) tyle requirements of Fed.
+P. 32(a)(5) and the type-style requirements of Fed.
 R. App.
-P. 32(a)(6) because: this document has been prepared in a proportionally spaced typeface using [state name and version of word-processing program] in [state font size and name of type style], or this document has been prepared in a monospaced typeface using [state name and version of word-processing program] with [state number of characters per inch and name of type style]. (s) Attorney for Dated:
+P. 32(a)(6) because:

+- this document has been prepared in a proportionally spaced typeface using [state name and version of word-processing program] in [state font size and name of type style], or - this document has been prepared in a monospaced typeface using [state name and version of word-processing program] with [state number of characters per inch and name of type style].

+Attorney for

+Dated: